SMUsamaShah/plainmark/README.md

   (Not sure if it should be done at all, bookmarks are mostly a url dump)
 - Categories.
   (Probably a bad idea, this will become increasingly complex based on target endpoint.
 Markdown needs headings and putting a link under that heading.
 Dynalist/workflowy will require specifying each node ID for that category.
 Yeah bad idea)
+- Customise bookmark format.
+  (it will be nice to let user customise the exact format of the bookmark. but what happens to existing bookmarks then? it will make migration to a different end point complicated if we allow changing the format.
+One way could be to customise format at the beginning.
+But there is no way to know the beginning.
+User might have reinstalled the extension and there are already bookmarks in an existing format.
+I think we shouldn't make it customisable)